DensityCo/devops-homework/README.md

 - Build a small Nomad test cluster either locally or or in the cloud, single node is fine.
 - Build Docker files for both sample applications (applications must return correct results).
 - Build a deployment mechanism for Nomad's [docker driver](https://www.nomadproject.io/docs/drivers/docker), this should include basic .hcl files for both applications.
-- Create a plan for continuous delivery for Nomad, discuss the specific tools you'd look at and your evaluation criteria for them.
+- Brainstorm a plan for continuous delivery for Nomad, discuss the specific tools you'd look at and your evaluation criteria for them.
-- Discuss options for Nomad auto-scaling using the [Nomad Autoscaler](https://www.nomadproject.io/docs/autoscaling), [Levant](https://github.com/hashicorp/levant), or tooling of your choice.

 ## Don't Let the Dog Eat Your Homework